 Where to Eat

-• Il Cappero at Therasia Resort — Michelin-starred dining on a cliff above the sea.
-The tasting menu celebrates Aeolian ingredients — local capers, fresh fish, volcanic herbs — with refined contemporary technique.
+• Il Cappero at Therasia Resort, Michelin-starred dining on a cliff above the sea.
+The tasting menu celebrates Aeolian ingredients, local capers, fresh fish, volcanic herbs.
 The finest table in the Aeolian Islands.

-• La Forgia Vecchia — the best casual dining on Vulcano, serving fresh Sicilian seafood and island specialties in a relaxed, local atmosphere near the port.
+• La Forgia Vecchia, the best casual dining on Vulcano, serving fresh Sicilian seafood and island specialties near the port.

-• Trattoria Il Cappero — a separate, more casual restaurant from the hotel of the same name.
-Authentic Sicilian trattoria cooking with excellent grilled fish and island-grown ingredients.
+• Trattoria Il Cappero, authentic Sicilian trattoria cooking with excellent grilled fish and island-grown ingredients.

 Insider Tips

-• Hike Gran Cratere early morning — the 1.5–2 hour crater hike is best started before 8am in summer to avoid both the heat and the crowds at the top.
-The 360° view over the Aeolian archipelago from the rim — with Stromboli's volcanic plume visible on clear days — is one of the finest views in all of Italy.
+• Hike Gran Cratere early morning, the 1.5–2 hour crater hike is best started before 8am in summer to avoid both the heat and the crowds.
+The 360° view over the Aeolian archipelago from the rim is one of the finest views in all of Italy.

-• Try the mud baths (if open) — the Laghetto di Fanghi volcanic mud pool near the port is a Vulcano institution, rich in sulfur and minerals.
+• Try the mud baths (if open), the Laghetto di Fanghi volcanic mud pool near the port is a Vulcano institution.
 Check current operating status before visiting as the pool closes periodically.

-• Sunset from the black sand beach — Spiaggia di Sabbie Nere at the last light of the day, with the volcanic sand still warm from the day's sun and the Aeolian Islands silhouetted against the orange sky, is one of the most unusual and memorable beach moments in Italy.
+• Sunset from the black sand beach, Spiaggia di Sabbie Nere at the last light of the day, with the volcanic sand still warm and the Aeolian Islands silhouetted against the orange sky, is one of the most unusual beach moments in Italy.

 06